 Drawbacks of Observational Studies

 While observational studies get around the inability to assign subjects randomly, this approach opens the door to the problem of confounding variables.
 A confounding variable, or confounder, correlates with both the experimental groups and the outcome variable.
 Because there is no random process that equalizes the experimental groups in an observational study, confounding variables can systematically differ between groups when the study begins.
 Consequently, confounders can be the actual cause for differences in outcome at the end of the study rather than the primary variable of interest.
-If an experiment does not account for confounding variables, confounders can bias the results and make them untrustworthy.
+If an experiment does not account for confounding variables, confounders can bias the results and create spurious correlations.

 Let’s see how this works.
 Imagine an observational study that compares people who take vitamin supplements to those who do not.
 People who use vitamin supplements voluntarily will tend to have other healthy habits that exist at the beginning of the study.
 These healthy habits are confounding variables.
 If there are differences in health outcomes at the end of the study, it’s possible that these healthy habits actually caused them rather than the vitamin consumption itself.
 In short, confounders confuse the results because they provide alternative explanations for the differences.